vvolkl/key4hep-doc/spack-build-instructions/spack-advanced.md

 For these packages, the current workaround is to force spack to use the actual compilers during build (see the build recipe of `whizard`).

-## Nightly Builds and Using Git Commits as Versions

-Spack can build specific git commits and branches, but only if they are mentioned explicitly in the recipe.
-Branches like "master" do not point to the latest commit, so `package@master` will not be re-installed if master changes.
-Nightly builds can still be done with spack

 ## Spack-Installed LCG releases

-A spack  install of the whole lcg release is work in progress, see https://gitlab.cern.ch/sft/sft-spack-repo.
+A spack installation that contains all packages in the LCG releases is work in progress, see https://gitlab.cern.ch/sft/sft-spack-repo.